inspircd/docs/docs/2/modules/connflood.md

 ### Description

-This module throttles IP addresses which make excessive connections to the server.
+This module throttles excessive connections to the server.

 ### Configuration